 Robert Cadigan, PhD., Liaison to Boston University Prison Education Program, is Associate Professor of Criminal Justice and Sociology in the Department of Applied Social Sciences, Metropolitan College, Boston University.
 He Coordinates the Sociology program for the College and teaches courses in Criminal Justice on campus and on-line.
 In addition to his teaching responsibilities, he directs the Boston University Prison Education Program.
 He received his BA (Sociology) from the University of Massachusetts (Amherst) and earned a Ph.D. in Sociology from Boston University in 1981.
 Bob became professionally involved in the study of the criminal justice system and alternative systems of social control in graduate school when he worked in community based corrections and community drug and alcohol treatment programs.
 He began working with the Prison Education Program in 1997 and became Director in 2001.

-Gloria Spence, Treasurer, is the newest addition to the board, having been added to the board in December, 2014.
-She is currently on the board of Junior Achievement of Northern New England (JANNE) and actively involved with Interfaith Social Services in Quincy.
+Gloria Spence, Treasurer, is currently on the board of Junior Achievement of Northern New England (JANNE) and actively involved with Interfaith Social Services in Quincy.
 Gloria has recently retired from Hearst Television (WCVB TV) after 37+ years in various financial positions with her most recent position as the Director of Finance – Northeast Region.
 In this role she was responsible for all aspects of the financials for six television stations.
 The Northeast region was the first of five finance regions to be established within Hearst Television.
 Gloria has also taught labor relations at the community college level.
 Originally from Pennsylvania, she has lived in Boston for 12 years.

 Sally Crissman, Clerk, was a science teacher for over 40 years in public and independent schools and has led professional development institutes and workshops for teachers throughout the country.
 She currently works for TERC, a not-for-profit research and development organization in Cambridge developing science curricula for children and courses for K-8 teachers who want to boost their ability to teach physical science.
 For 7 years Sally has mentored students at Norfolk MCI as a member of volunteer teams from Trinity Church, Boston.
 Prior to this experience, she had little knowledge of the criminal justice system but the mentoring experience changed that!
 She knows that Boston University’s and Partakers’ work to transform lives through education has enormous social and personal value that she would like to see more widely recognized.
 Sally and her husband live in Watertown and have three children and six grandchildren.